The Power of Place at the Social Justice Curriculum Fair

 Teaching Central America Through History and Fiction

-As a teacher of English Language Development in Montgomery County, MD, and an author, Anna Lapera shared a powerful anecdote about her Central American students searching for books about their countries in the library, only to find very few.
-She guided particiapnts through two activities underscoring the limited knowledge often taught in schools about Central America’s history, culture, and its strong ties to U.S. involvement.
+As a teacher of English Language Development in Montgomery County, Maryland, and an author, Anna Lapera shared a powerful anecdote about her Central American students searching for books about their countries in the library, only to find very few.
+She guided participants through two activities underscoring the limited knowledge often taught in schools about Central America’s history, culture, and its strong ties to United States involvement.

 • Anna Lapera is a Guatemalan-American author and public school teacher.
 Her debut novel, Mani Semilla Finds Her Quetzal Voice, was named one of the “Most Anticipated Middle Grade Reads of 2024” by the School Library Journal.
 She is a Pushcart prize nominee, a Tin House and Macondo Writers Workshop alum.
 When she’s not writing or teaching, you can find her drumming or searching for the best plátano frito in the DMV.
 She lives in Silver Spring, Maryland, with her husband, two daughters, and a rescue dog named Leo.